Areas of Expertise: Forensic science and crime

 Mike has supervised a number doctoral candidates to completion.
 This has included candidates for Ph.D., Ph.D. by publication and D.Prof. in the UK and also in the USA, Canada, Finland, France, India, Kazakhstan, Poland, and Taiwan.
 The research areas include

 Mike’s most recent projects include working with colleagues at ARU and in Nepal on identifying new evidence types in the investigation of DFSA cases.
 Another ongoing project is with colleagues in the South African Police Service (SAPS), University of the Free State, Bloemfontein, RSA., Botswana International University of Science and Technology (BIUST), Palapye, Botswana and the Botswanan Forensic Science Service on the identification and profiling of “Nyaope” and of “Tik”.
+Closer to home Mike is working with colleagues at Eurofins and LGC on the differentiation of petrol samples using high field NMR.

 In addition Mike has acted as an external examiner for research degrees in the UK, India, South Africa and Switzerland.